VASTDynamics/Vaporizer2/README.md

 ## Plug-in features

-- Includes 780+ wavetables and single cycles and 410+ factory presets.
+- Includes 780+ wavetables and single cycles and 450+ factory presets.
 - Vaporizer2 features a comprehensive preset management system with tags, free text search, file system folder management and ratings.

-### MANY MORE HIGHLIGHTS

 - State-of the art wavetable engine with four independent alias-free wavetable oscillator banks with up to 24 oscillator unison
 - Low system CPU resource usage - even with more than 1.000 oscillators playing
 - Groundbreaking wavetable editor with a vast number of editing possibilities including frequency shift, smooth, clean, bend and bloat for single-cycles, parts of single-cycles or even whole wavetables